 We are happy offer a range of ways to pay your fees, as well as some funding for specific courses.

 Enquire about this courseMake an enquiry

-This is the UK's first Psychoanalytic Studies course.
-It has long-established roots in the British School of Psychoanalysis and the Tavistock model...Find out more
+This is the UK’s first Psychoanalytic Studies course with roots in the British School of Psychoanalysis and the Tavistock model of infant and young...Find out more

-Validated by University of Essex, this course forms part one of the training that enables you to be registered with the British Psychoanalytic...Find out more
+Validated by University of Essex, this course forms part one of a training that enables you to be registered with The British Psychoanalytic...Find out more